Riya-Sharma114/taskify/README.md

 💡 Inspiration

-The idea for TodoEase came from the need to build a practical React project while keeping the design simple and professional.
+The idea for Taskify came from the need to build a practical React project while keeping the design simple and professional.
 Inspired by modern productivity apps, the goal was to create something minimal, responsive, and beginner-friendly for learning React + Bootstrap.

 ✅ Solution

-TodoEase provides a feature-rich task manager where users can:
+Taskify provides a feature-rich task manager where users can:

 Add, edit, complete, and delete tasks.